Linuxfabrik/lfops/roles/google_chrome/README.md

 `google_chrome__service_enabled`

-* Enables or disables the `chrome-headless-proxy.socket` at boot, analogous to `systemctl enable/disable --now`.
+* Enables or disables the `google-chrome-headless-proxy.socket` at boot, analogous to `systemctl enable/disable --now`.
 * Type: Bool.
 * Default: `true`

 `google_chrome__service_state`

-* Changes the state of the `chrome-headless-proxy.socket`, analogous to `systemctl start/stop/restart/reload`.
+* Changes the state of the `google-chrome-headless-proxy.socket`, analogous to `systemctl start/stop/restart/reload`.
 * Type: String.
 One of `reloaded`, `restarted`, `started`, `stopped`.
 * Default: `'started'`